The best weekend trips from San Francisco! These are my favorite weekend getaways from the city as someone who grew up in the Bay Area.

 The drive along the Big Sur coastline is the most breathtaking coastal drive you will ever take in California (and possibly the world).

-Make sure to give yourself ample time to drive the coastline and hit the main scenic spots like McWay Falls, Bixby Canyon Bridge, and Pfeiffer Beach.
+Make sure to give yourself ample time to drive the Big Sur coastline.
+Hit the main scenic spots like McWay Falls, Bixby Canyon Bridge, and Pfeiffer Beach.
 And don’t miss grabbing dinner and a cocktail at sunset from Nepenthe – it’s a magical experience.

-Once you’ve spent a day checking out the main sights, go on a hike or two at one of the many state parks in the area, enjoy a sunset picnic, and explore the local beaches.
+Once you’ve spent a day checking out the main sights in Big Sur, go on a hike or two at one of the many state parks in the area and explore more of the local beaches.

-This is one of my favorite places to visit in California and an ideal weekend getaway near San Francisco for anyone craving coastal views.
+As I mentioned above, this is one of my favorite places to visit in California, and it’s an ideal getaway from San Francisco for anyone craving coastal views along Highway 1.

 Local tip: There is limited cell service in Big Sur, so plan your route ahead of time.
 Book accommodation well in advance as well because campsites and hotels book up quickly.
-Lastly, check road conditions before you leave – there are sometimes landslides that close the highway.
+Lastly, check road conditions before you leave – there are sometimes landslides that close Highway 1.

 Things to do in Big Sur

-- Julia Pfeiffer Burns State Park and McWay Falls
+- Explore Julia Pfeiffer Burns State Park and McWay Falls

-- Any of the turnout viewpoints along the drive – they’re all stunning
+- Enjoy any of the turnout viewpoints along the drive – they’re all stunning

 Where to Stay in Big Sur